 Khajuraho Temples, including Kandariya Temple

-Kandariya Mahadeva Temple is the largest and most ornate of the Hindu temples at Khajuraho.
+Kandariya Mahadeva Temple (second image) is the largest and most ornate of the Hindu temples at Khajuraho.
 The temple complex was designated as a UNESCO World Heritage Site in 1986.

 St. Mark’s Basilica (Patriarchal Cathedral Basilica of St. Mark)

 Two exterior views and one aerial view of the Taos Pueblo, which is one of the oldest continuously-inhabited communities in the U.S. The residential buildings in the Taos Pueblo are made of adobe, a natural building material made of sand, clay and water mixed with organic materials such as sticks, straw or manure, shaped into bricks (using frames) and dried in the sun.
 UNESCO designated the Taos Pueblo as a World Heritage Site in 1992.

-The hundreds of carved Moai on Easter Island, or Rapa Nui may represent dead ancestors or dead or living chieftains.
+The hundreds of carved moai on Rapa Nui (Easter Island) may represent dead ancestors or dead or living chieftains.
 Although their heads are larger than expected, they are full-body sculptures, and were designed to face inland.
 Rapa Nui National Park, where the moai are located, was designated a UNESCO World Heritage Site in 1995.

 Westminster Abbey (Collegiate Church of St. Peter at Westminster)

 Two exterior views and one interior view of Westminster Abbey, where English and British kings and queens have been crowned (and, for many centuries, also buried) since 1066.
 UNESCO designated Westminster Abbey as a World Heritage Site in 1987.

 Tower of London (Her Majesty’s Royal Palace and Fortress)